hideyukiinada/od/README.md

 3. Create your own dataset for object detection
 5. Download the pre-trained model to use as a base
 7. Train the model with your dataset
-8. Export the weights after the training
+8. Export the model after the training
-9. Run prediction with the weights
+9. Run prediction with the model

 I started working on playing with object detection using TensorFlow's object detection API, so I'll use this page to record steps I have taken.
 This is still work in progress and this note is for me so that I won't forget the steps I had to take.